-The research on alliance failure rates shows a wide range of figures.
+The research on successful business partnerships rates shows a wide range of figures.
 Ranging on the best side of only a 20% failure rate to the worst side of an 80% failure rate.
 It is this high failure rate of 80% that has some unbelief to it.
 Would companies seriously invest in something they know will have a 4 out of 5 chance of failure?
 In 2011 at the ASAP Pharma Council in Basel, Marc de Garidel, Chairman, and CEO of Ipsen indicated in his keynote that alliances are important for Ipsen.
-Over 40% of the Ipsen revenue is based on the alliances Ipsen has established.
+Over 40% of the Ipsen revenue is based on the alliances that Ipsen has established.
 It would be an impossible task for Ipsen to manage that if the failure rate was indeed 80%.

 The 2012 ASAP State of Alliance Management study dives into the topic of alliance performance.
 The study is the fourth in line were earlier studies were held in 2002, 2007 and 2009.
 The latest report shows an average alliance success rate of 53%, which seems a pretty consistent number over the period of the four studies.

 The findings show that companies that follow a structured alliance management process consistently report a better success rate with their alliances than the average success rate: up to 80% success.
 The companies that approach alliances in an ad hoc fashion report only a success rate of 20%.

 That is the 80% rule: 80% of ad hoc unstructured business partnerships and strategic alliances fail, while on the other hand, 80% of the companies that follow a structured approach create successful business partnerships and strategic alliances.